Sola Busca tarot: Research

 In 1938, Arthur Mayger Hind described the Sola Busca Tarot in his Early Italian Engravings and supposed that the deck was engraved around 1490 and then hand-painted in 1491, as a result of reading some of the inscriptions on the cards.
 He also supposed that the deck was created for a Venetian client by Mattia Serrati da Cosandola, a miniaturist operating in Ferrara (the center of Tarot card production at the time).
 In fact, many inscriptions on the cards refer without any doubt to the Republic of Venice.

 In 1987, in the catalogue of a great Tarot exhibition realized at the Estense Castle of Ferrara, Italian historian Giordano Berti wrote a summary of all the research made up to that point by various scholars.

 In 1995 the Italian scholar Sofia Di Vincenzo, in her book titled Antichi Tarocchi illuminati.
 L'alchimia nei Tarocchi Sola-Busca (Turin, 1995 and Stamford, 1998), argued that many images of the Sola Busca deck are related to themes of European alchemy as practised during the Renaissance.

 In 1998, the German publisher Wolfgang Mayer printed, for the first time, a faithful version of the 78 cards in a limited edition of 700 numbered copies.

 In 2012, the Pinacoteca di Brera organized the exhibition Il Segreto dei Segreti - I Tarocchi Sola Busca e la cultura ermetico-alchemica.
 In the catalog, the possible author of the engravings, Nicola di Maestro Antonio, the possible inspirer, the hermeticist Ludovico Lazzarelli, the year and place of execution of the color version, Venice in 1491, are suggested.
 It has been established in an irrefutable way that the Sola Busca Tarot is linked to the hermetic-alchemical tradition.
-The key figure is the King of Swords, titled Alecxandro M. (Alexander the Great), who according to a legend, reported in the medieval book entitled Secretum secretorum, was initiated into alchemy by his master, the philosopher Aristotle.
+The key figure is the King of Swords, titled Alecxandro M., who, according to a legend reported in the medieval manuscript Secretum secretorum, was initiated into alchemy by his master, the philosopher Aristotle.

 In addition to Alexander the Great there are other characters linked to the hermetic-alchemical tradition.
 The Knight of Swords, Amone, refers to Zeus Ammon, the mythical putative father of Alexander who welcomed him in the Siwah Oasis.
 The Queen of Swords, Olympias, Alexander's mother, was known as a sorceress.
-The Knight of Cups, Natanabo, (Nectanebo), was an Egyptian priest and magician.
+The Knight of Cups, Natanabo, was an Egyptian priest and magician.
 Prof. Gnaccolini, inspired by the study of Sofia Di Vincenzo, cites many other explicit alchemical allegories.